 Standing on the principle that local people know their own communities best, the William Winter Institute began its work responding to people throughout the state calling for support or facilitation in their towns and counties.
 Calls came from communities deeply impacted by the traumas of the civil rights era, including Neshoba County, site of the Freedom Summer murders of James Chaney, Andrew Goodman, and Michael Schwerner in 1964; McComb, which was known as the “Bombing Capital of the World” in 1964, with a deep history of civil rights organizing and white resistance to it; and east Tallahatchie County, where Emmett Till’s killers were unjustly acquitted by an all-white jury in 1955.

-Out of this early community work, which used personal story-sharing as a means to both truth-telling and bridge-building, grew an approach eventually called The Welcome Table.
-This remains the basis for the William Winter Institute’s Community Building work.
+Out of this early community work, which used personal story-sharing as a means to both truth-telling and bridge-building, grew a foundational, adaptive approach that remains the basis for the Alluvial Collective’s Community Building work.